Should I Have Forwarded My Friend's Girlfriend's Texts About Limiting My Relationship with His Daughter?

 As their friendship evolved into a romantic relationship and eventually transitioned back into a strong platonic bond, the user found herself deeply involved in Mike and his daughter Jenna's lives.
 Jenna, now a 19-year-old university student, became a pivotal figure in this narrative when Mike started dating Tess, who felt threatened by the user's close relationship with Mike and Jenna.

-Tess's attempt to push the user out of their lives led to a confrontation, with Tess demanding the user to distance herself from Jenna.
+Tess's attempt to push the user out of their lives led to a confrontation, with Tess demanding that the user distance herself from Jenna.
 When the user disclosed Tess's ultimatum to Mike, it triggered a chain of events that culminated in Mike ending his relationship with Tess.

 The post raises the moral dilemma of whether the user was in the wrong for forwarding Tess's messages to Mike and maintaining a strong connection with Jenna despite Tess's objections.
 The Reddit community weighed in on the situation, with resounding support for the user's actions, applauding her loyalty to Jenna and Mike while questioning Tess's motives and behavior.